-Throughout the story we follow a man who we call ‘The Protagonist’ (John David Washington), an ex-CIA agent.
-After an undercover mission turns into chaos, our leading survivor is invited to join a top-secret group known as Tenet.
-While working for Tenet, it is up to The Protagonist to save the entire world and make brand new discoveries surrounding time.
+Throughout the story, we follow a man who we call ‘The Protagonist’ (John David Washington), an ex-CIA agent.
+After an undercover mission turns into chaos, our leading survivor is invited to join a top-secret group called Tenet.
+While working for Tenet, it is up to The Protagonist to save the entire world and make brand-new discoveries surrounding time.
 Thankfully, our hero is not alone, and he is joined by Neil (Robert Pattinson), who is equipped with a unique skill set and knowledge.

 Character performances are quite pleasing even though most of them are given little back story.
-Another positive element which I loved was the film’s soundtrack.
-The soundtrack is powerful and at times even felt slightly quirky.
+Another positive element that I loved was the film’s soundtrack.
+The soundtrack is powerful and, at times, even felt slightly quirky.
 The soundtrack, like the plot, is something I would suggest viewers pay attention to as it plays a critical part in this film, particularly when it comes to added elements of mystery.
-Like most of this film, the soundtrack provides a fun and creative experience, again, unlike anything I have heard before.
+Like most of this film, the soundtrack provides a fun and creative experience, again unlike anything I have heard before.
 I also found myself playing the soundtrack at least twice the next day after viewing this film, and I have found it to be a current favourite of mine.

 Overall, Tenet is a stunning film.
-Visually this film is flawless as it provides some new and creative action sequences unlike anything I’ve witnessed in cinema.
+Visually this film is flawless as it provides some new and creative action sequences, unlike anything I’ve witnessed in cinema.
 Director Christopher Nolan has made many new and unique choices in this film which will either please or disappoint movie lovers.
 The plot is undoubtedly complex and heavy.
 Opinions and thoughts will differ even after a second or third viewing.
 The film’s soundtrack is outstanding and currently one of my favourites.
 In the end, can I explain and confidently understand everything I saw in this film upon my first viewing?
-The honest answer from me is no. But the film has stayed with me, and I found myself processing a lot of details.
-No matter, I did still enjoy this film a fair bit, and the overall experience here is fantastic.
+The honest answer from me is no. But the film has stayed with me, and I found myself processing many details.
+No matter, I still enjoyed this film a fair bit, and the overall experience here is fantastic.